Bad Pool Header is a common blue screen of death error that can occur in all versions of Windows, including Windows 7, Windows 8, 8.1, and Windows 10.

 - Bad RAM or HDD/SSD.

 - Anti-virus & anti-malware programs.

 Both are free utilities that help to scan for MINIDUMP files and analyze them and show you the report.
-Based on the report, you will know where the error comes from and which system file or Windows driver causes it.
+Based on the report, you will know where the blue screen error comes from and which system file or Windows driver causes it.

 If you are unable to access your computer in regular mode, I would recommend booting your Windows into Safe Mode and do all the steps there.
 Don’t know how to do it?
 Here are a few methods you can use to boot into Windows 10 Safe Mode.

 Methods You Can Use To Fix Bad Pool Header BSOD Error In Windows 10

 Note: These methods are not only used for fixing this type of BSOD error in Windows 10, but also can be used to resolve the same problem on your Windows 7 and Windows 8, 8.1 PCs.
 Therefore, if you are encountering Bad Pool Header error on your computer that doesn’t run Windows 10, don’t hesitate to use these methods to resolve it.